stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 **Duration:** Instantaneous

 You channel primal magic to cause your teeth or fingernails to sharpen, ready to deliver a corrosive attack.
 Make a melee spell attack against one creature within 5 feet of you.
 On a hit, the target takes 1d10 + your spellcasting ability modifier acid damage.
 After you make the attack, your teeth or fingernails return to normal.

-The spell’s damage increases by 1d10 when you reach 5th level (2d10), 11th level (3d10), and 17th level (4d10).

 ## Shape Water
 *Transmutation Cantrip*<br>